CaliStyle/trailpack-proxy-engine/README.md

 Proxy Engine's main job is a PubSub provider with persistence.
 Events are published and subscribers consume the events.
 If the subscriber fails to consume the event, the event is persisted and tried again based on the configured schedule.
 By default, all database events are published, however custom events can be published and subscribed to as well.

 Proxy Engine can also act as a history API.
 When configured, it can save every database event as well as every custom event.
-(TODO)
+(TODO example)

 ## Events
 Proxy Engine events are contained into __two__ base categories: Instance, Global.